martinmalamov/Car-Rent/README.md

 After installation on packages write in cmd or other terminal to run the server - npm(yarn) run start </br>

 The website have several pages(home , shared-rent,offer-rent ,details-rent,</br>offer-rent-edit, schedule-appointment,my-posts,login and register))</br>
-1.Home page is for all user who are guests of our app , to visit all other pages it's required to </br>have a account(registration).</br>
+1.Home page is for all user who are guests of our app , to visit all other pages it's obligatory to </br>have an account(registration).</br>
 2.After you create your registration(account) you will be able to login with your credentials.</br>
 3.You will be able to unlock the full potential of this application after your success login.</br>
 4.After your login you will be redirect to shared-rent(page) with all availaible publications.</br>